-5. Add/change the long-name attribute of the vertical coordinates (lev) to "GEOS-Chem levels".
+5. Add/change the long_name attribute of the vertical coordinate (lev) to GEOS-Chem levels.
 This will ensure that HEMCO recognizes the vertical levels of the input file as GEOS-Chem model levels.

 '''

 $ ncatted -a long_name, lev, o, c, "GEOS-Chem levels" myfile.nc

 '''